Number of kids alone at border hits all-time high in March - The Boston Globe

-WASHINGTON (AP) — The U.S. government picked up nearly 19,000 children traveling alone across the Mexican border in March, authorities said Thursday, the largest monthly number ever recorded and a major test for President Joe Biden as he reverses many of his predecessor’s hardline immigration tactics.
+WASHINGTON — The US government picked up nearly 19,000 children traveling alone across the Mexican border in March, authorities said Thursday, the largest monthly number ever recorded and a major test for President Biden as he reverses many of his predecessor’s hardline immigration tactics.

 Advertisement

-Authorities encountered 18,890 unaccompanied children in March, according to U.S. Customs and Border Protection, well above previous highs of 11,475 in May 2019 and 10,620 in June 2014 reported by the Border Patrol, which began publishing numbers in 2009.
-Before then, Mexican adults made up most of those crossing the border.
+The Border Patrol encountered 18,663 unaccompanied children in March, well above previous highs of 11,475 in May 2019 and 10,620 in June 2014.
+The agency started publishing the numbers in 2009.
+Before then, adults made up the vast majority of those crossing the border.

-March’s count was roughly double the 9,457 unaccompanied kids encountered by CBP in February and more than five times the tally of 3,221 in March 2020.
+March’s count was roughly double the number of unaccompanied children encountered by the Border Patrol in February and more than five times the number in March 2020.

 The huge increase in children traveling alone — some as young as 3 — and families has severely strained border holding facilities, which aren’t allowed to hold people for more than three days but often do.
 It’s left the government scrambling to find space and hire staff to care for children longer term until they can be placed with sponsors.

 Hermelindo Ak, a Guatemalan corn grower who barely makes enough to feed his family, was expelled to Mexico from Texas’ Rio Grande Valley with his 17-year-old son.
-Ak decided to send his son alone for a second attempt after learning unaccompanied children can stay in the U.S. Ak, 40, said he would return to family in Guatemala after selling his house to pay smugglers.
-The plan was for his oldest son to live with relatives in the U.S.
+Ak decided to send his son alone for a second attempt after learning unaccompanied children can stay in the United States.
+Ak, 40, said he would return to family in Guatemala after selling his house to pay smugglers.
+The plan was for his oldest son to live with relatives in the United States.

 Advertisement